rinta-git/my-interview-prep/README.md

 • callback hell

-Callback hell is a phenomenon where a Callback is called inside another Callback.
+Callback hell is a phenomena where a Callback is called inside another Callback.
 It is the nesting of multiple Callbacks inside a function.
 If you look at the design of the code, it seems just like a pyramid.
 Thus the Callback hell is also referred to as the ‘Pyramid of Doom’.
 The callback hell makes it harder to understand and maintain the code.
 For eg; we need to perform task A. To perform A task, we need some data from the task B. Similarly; we have different tasks that are dependent on each other and execute asynchronously.
 Thus, it creates a series of callback functions.
 ```
 function print(i){
     window.alert("This is call number "+i);